Ayane (Dead or Alive): In Dead or Alive and Ninja Gaiden

 Ayane is a Japanese female ninja introduced in the video game Dead or Alive.
 Raised by one of her ninja clan leaders, Genra, she is treated as an outcast with her only friend being series protagonist Kasumi.
 She later discovers she is the daughter of series villain Raidou, who raped the mother of Kasumi and her brother Hayate, making the pair her half-siblings.
 Angered this information was withheld from her, Ayane turns her aggression towards her half-sister, who she saw as living the exact opposite life she had.
 When Kasumi leaves the clan's village, Genra orders Ayane to hunt her down.
 She continues this mission into the game's later sequels, but in Dead or Alive 3, discovers that Genra was captured by the corporation DOATEC who had turned him into a superhuman puppet.
 She ultimately kills her foster father to end his misery.
 In Dead or Alive 4, she helps bring down DOATEC by destroying their complex.
 Later in Dead or Alive 6, she fights alongside Kasumi and Hayate to defeat a revived Raidou.

 Outside the main series, Ayane appears in all of the spin-off Dead or Alive Xtreme Beach Volleyball titles.
-Dead or Alive: Code Cronus, a prequel project about Kasumi's and Ayane's childhoods, was intended for release but cancelled when Itagaki left Tecmo.
+Dead or Alive: Code Chronus, a prequel project about Kasumi's and Ayane's backstory, was intended for release but cancelled when Itagaki left Tecmo.
 In all appearances, Ayane is voiced by Wakana Yamazaki in Japanese.
 She has been voiced by a variety of actresses in English, including Gina DeVettori for Dead or Alive 2, Janna Levenstein for Dead or Alive Xtreme Beach Volleyball 2 up to Dead or Alive Paradise, Wendee Lee for Dead or Alive: Dimensions, Brittney Lee Harvey for Dead or Alive 5, and Janice Kawaye for Dead or Alive 6.

 In the Ninja Gaiden series, she first appears in a minor role in the 2004 video game, and in Ninja Gaiden Black she asserts herself as protagonist Ryu Hayabusa's master in the game's "Ninja Dog" mode.
 In later games, such as Ninja Gaiden Sigma 2 and Ninja Gaiden 3: Razor's Edge, she is available as a playable character, with the latter adding exclusive single-player chapters in the game.
 In tie-in games for the series, she is featured in Zen Pinball: Ninja Gaiden Sigma 2 and in the 2013 mobile action card game Hyakuman-nin no Ninja Gaiden.
 This representation of Ayane has character has appeared in several other Koei Tecmo games, including Warriors Orochi 2, Shin Sangoku Musou VS, Warriors All-Stars, Dynasty Warriors: Strikeforce, and Warriors Abyss, while parts of her Ninja Gaiden Sigma 2 costume were released as downloadable content for Dynasty Warriors Online.
-In Japanese, the character is voiced again by Wakana Yamazaki in all Ninja Gaiden appearances, while Janice Kawaye voices her throughout the series in English.
+In Japanese, Ayane is voiced again by Wakana Yamazaki in all Ninja Gaiden appearances, while Janice Kawaye voices her throughout the series in English.